Looking for Halloween bargains that won’t put a scare in your budget? You’re not alone.

 This year, let’s scare up some serious discounts:

-Haunt your dollar store
+Browse your local dollar store

 Take a stroll down your dollar store’s seasonal aisle for low-cost decorations including skulls, bats, spiders, and witches’ hats and orange and black candles.